 The relentlessly cheerful weatherman who became a national institution, transforming the forecast into a daily dose of community and comfort.

-Al Roker didn't just report the weather; he domesticated it, bringing storms and sunshine into America's living rooms with a contagious grin and an effortless warmth.
-His career began in his hometown of New York City and in Washington, D.C., where his solid meteorological chops earned him the American Meteorological Society's Seal of Approval.
-But it was his 1996 move to the 'Today' show couch that made him a fixture of morning television.
-Roker turned the weather segment into must-see TV, known for his playful banter, his giant, illustrated maps, and his willingness to stand in the path of hurricanes to show viewers what was coming.
-Beyond the radar, he became a beloved figure through his weight-loss journey, his open-hearted family stories, and his annual tradition of hosting the Macy's Thanksgiving Day Parade.
-More than a broadcaster, Roker is a master communicator who understood that people tune in for the forecast, but stay for the connection.
+Al Roker earned the American Meteorological Society's Seal of Approval after starting his career in New York City and Washington, D.C.
+He moved to the 'Today' show couch in 1996 and transformed the weather segment into essential morning viewing.
+Roker used playful banter, giant illustrated maps, and a willingness to stand in hurricane paths to show viewers what was coming.
+He broadened his reach through his weight-loss journey, open-hearted family stories, and annual hosting of the Macy's Thanksgiving Day Parade.
+Born in 1954, Roker became a master communicator who understood that people tune in for the forecast but stay for the connection.

 1946–1964